 Most people think of Paleo as an elimination approach – we are removing foods, period.
 When you take that approach you open yourself up to nutritional deficiency.

-I encourage you to shift your perspective from this being an elimination of certain foods to being a substitution of certain foods for others.
+But a Paleo diet can be nutrient rich.
+The key is to shift your perspective from this being an elimination of certain foods to being a substitution of certain foods for others.

-Because of their importance to the developing brain and body I usually recommend that certain specific beans remain in the diet for children on a Paleo approach, even though traditionally they are left out.
-On occasion I also recommend that some of the seed-like grains such as quinoa remain in too.
-But it all depends on the individual.
+Because of their importance to the developing brain and body I sometimes recommend that certain specific beans remain in the diet for children on a Paleo approach, even though traditionally they are left out (they're listed below).

 Find Fibre In:

 Find B-Vitamins (particularly 6 and 12) in: